-"' 'Tis to live twice to be able to enjoy one's former life again."
+"'Tis to live twice to be able to enjoy one's former life again."

 Plato ordains that old men should be present at the exercises, dances, and sports of young people, that they may rejoice in others for the activity and beauty of body which is no more in themselves, and call to mind the grace and comeliness of that flourishing age; and wills that in these recreations the honor of the prize should be given to that young man who has most diverted the company.
 I was formerly wont to mark cloudy and gloomy days as extraordinary; these are now my ordinary days; the extraordinary are the clear and bright; I am ready to leap for joy, as for an unwonted favor, when nothing happens me.
 Let me tickle myself, I cannot force a poor smile from this wretched body of mine; I am only merry in conceit and in dreaming, by artifice to divert the melancholy of age; but, in faith, it requires another remedy than a dream.
-A weak contest of art 'Tis great folly to lengthen against nature. and anticipate human incommodities. as every one does; I had rather be a less while old than be old before I am really so.
+A weak contest of art against nature.
+'Tis great folly to lengthen and anticipate human incommodities, as every one does; I had rather be a less while old than be old before I am really so.
 I seize on even the least occasions of pleasure I can meet.
 I know very well, by hearsay, several sorts of prudent pleasures, effectually so, and glorious to boot; but opinion has not power enough over me to give me an appetite to them.
-I covet not so much to have them "We depart from nature and give ourselves to the people, who understand nothing."
+I covet not so much to have them magnanimous, magnificent, and pompous, as I do to have them sweet, facile, and ready:-

+"We depart from nature and give ourselves to the people, who understand nothing."